-As runners continue to log numerous miles on the road, trail running is starting to gain popularity.
-With the arrival of cooler weather, many runners are embracing the outdoor autumn breeze against staying in the gym.
-Both experienced and novice runners can switch up their routine and challenge themselves by taking their course off the beaten path.
-Getting away from the sidewalk or treadmill and adding varied terrain has its benefits, but it also forces you to focus on new muscle groups.
-Below are some of the benefits associated with trail running, coupled with exercises to help sail smoothly down these roads less traveled.
+With the arrival of cooler weather, many runners are leaving the gym to embrace the outdoor autumn breeze.
+Getting away from the sidewalk or treadmill and adding varied terrain has many benefits, but it also forces you to focus on new muscle groups.
+Learn more about the benefits of trail running, plus exercises that can help you sail smoothly down those roads less traveled.

 Benefits of Trail Running

 Depending on what trail you choose, you can challenge yourself with hills and uneven surfaces.
 These slight changes in terrain force your body to use smaller muscle groups to accommodate the different ground.
-Not only will your ankles be put to work to stay balanced, but you will also engage your core to keep you moving forward on these rough trails.
+Not only will you be working out new muscle groups, but you will also be engaging your core keep you moving forward on those rough trails.

 Exercises for Trail Running